ethercreative/splash/README.md

 - [ ] Keep track of previously downloaded images
 - [ ] Integrate with additional free stock image services
 - [ ] Ability to like and collect images, mood boards?
+- [ ] Improve asset titles on download

 ## Changelog